-Kesko has around 40,000 shareholders.
+Kesko has more than 80,000 shareholders.
 More detailed information is available in the Largest shareholders section updated on a monthly basis.

 What is the percentage of foreign shareholders?

-Foreign ownership is around 26% of all shares and some 39% of B shares.
-More detailed information is available in the Largest shareholders section updated on a monthly basis.
+Foreign ownership, nominee registered, is around 35-40% of all shares.
+More detailed information is available in ownership structure updated on a monthly basis.

 What is Kesko's dividend policy?